The Women’s Land Army Tribute project has been established by the Staffordshire Women’s Food and Farming Union.

 We will promote a high profile fundraising campaign to achieve the aims of our project.
 We will seek quotations for all aspects of the project from appropriate experts and invite them to tender for the work through a proper tendering process which will be overseen by the Staffordshire WFU under the umbrella of the National WFU.
 We will raise funds through grants, sponsorships and donations.

 We aim to have the memorial designed, manufactured and installed at the National Memorial Arboretum as soon as possible (i.e as soon as the money is raised).

 THE MEMORIAL DEDICATION

 We aim to have a ceremony to dedicate the memorial at the National Memorial Arboretum when the project has been completed.
-This memorial will recognise and acknowledge the achievements of the Women’s Land Army – a legacy for future generations.
+This memorial will recognise and acknowledge the achievements of the Women’s Land Army and Women’s Timber Corps - a legacy for future generations.

 The Women’s Food and Farming Union (WFU), which was founded in 1979, has branches all over the UK.
 The Staffordshire branch started in 1985.
 The WFU is a voluntary organisation committed to promoting an understanding of, and confidence in, all aspects of quality British produce.
 Its strap line has always been ‘Linking Producer with Consumer’ and as members we like to feel that we represent the interests of both consumers and producers to the benefit of British agriculture. www.wfu.org.uk